UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Givent our BMI function from the previous few questions, let's write some unit tests.
+Given our BMI function from the previous few questions, let's write some unit tests.
 (**Disclaimer: Much more than these two measurements are needed to determine if someone is healthy**)